-This policy complies with the statutory requirement laid out in the SEND Code of Practice 0-25 (2015) and has been written with reference to the following guidance and documents:
+This policy complies with the statutory requirement laid out in the SEND Code of Practice 0 - 25 (2015) and has been written with reference to the following guidance and documents:

-- The Children and Families Act 2014 - The Equality Act 2010 (advice for schools DFE February 2013) - Special Educational Needs and Disability Code of Practice: 0-25 years January 2015 - Statutory guidance on supporting students at school with medical conditions April 2014 - Safeguarding Policy - Accessibility Plan
+- The Children and Families Act 2014 - The Equality Act 2010 Department for Education (DFE) advice for schools February 2013 (updated June 2015) - Special Educational Needs and Disability Code of Practice: 0-25 years -January 2015 (updated April 2020) - Statutory guidance on supporting students at school with medical conditions September 2014 (updated August 2017) - o DfE Keeping Children Safe in Education (KCSiE) September 2022 - o St. Anne's School: Child Protection and Safeguarding Policy - St. Anne's School: Accessibility Plan

-The Children and Families Act 2014 defines special educational needs (SEN) as follows:
+The Children and Families Act 2014 defines special educational needs and disabilities (SEND) as follows:

-A child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for them.
+A child or young person has SEND if they have a learning difficulty or disability which calls for special educational provision to be made for them.
 A child of compulsory school age or a young person has a learning difficulty or disability if they: